j-bartley/bddMobileProject/README.md

 # bddMobileProject
-A Katalon Studio project for BDD + Mobile testing

-What is the purpose of the BDD Mobile Testing Project?
+## 1. What is the purpose of the BDD Mobile Testing Project?

 The BDD (Behavior-Driven-Development) Mobile Testing Project is designed to help troubleshoot and solve issues with Mobile devices and BDD projects in Katalon Studio 9.x.
 This project contains critical changes required for BDD projects that have been migrated from Katalon Studio 8.x to 9.x, as well as simple mobile tests to quickly ensure that mobile devices will work properly when used in Katalon Studio.

 https://github.com/j-bartley/bddMobileProject

-BDD Implementation
+## 2. BDD Implementation

 The first problem-solving topic resolved by this project is for the BDD migration.
 This project contains two important Test Listeners that ensure default Cucumber packages, and custom packages, are included for use within the project.
 For example, in the sample code from the project below we can see that beforeTestCase2 contains a list of packages including one called “practice”.
 This package was added manually, and shows that if you have your own custom packages, they can be added here for usage:

+'''
 import com.katalon.KatalonHelper
 import com.kms.katalon.core.annotation.BeforeTestCase
 import com.kms.katalon.core.annotation.BeforeTestSuite